Sri Raja Rajeshwari

 Sri Raja Rajeshwari is a 2001 Indian Tamil language Hindu devotional film directed by Bharathi Kannan.
 The film stars Ramya Krishnan, Ramki and Sanghavi, with Bhanupriya, Nizhalgal Ravi, Vadivelu and Vinu Chakravarthy playing supporting roles.
 The film was released on 13 April 2001.
-The film was dubbed and released in Telugu a week later.
+The film was dubbed and partially reshot in Telugu, which was released a week later.

 Production

 A stint of shooting took place at Kuttralam near Tenkasi and at Injimedu Sivalayam where some scenes were picturised on Ramki and Ramya Krishnan.
 There is a song written by lyricist Kalidas which had the names of 165 Goddesses.
 This devotional song is picturised at 108 'Amman' temples of Tamil Nadu, with Nalini featuring in the song "Maruvathoor Om Sakthi".
 This song was sung by renowned playback singer K. S. Chithra.

 Soundtrack

 Music was composed by Deva.
 This is the first devotional movie for Deva.
 This soundtrack has 6 songs.
 The lyrics were written by Kalidasan, Viveka, Bharathiputhiran, Seerkazhi Govindarajan (Slokam) and Muralikrishnan (Slokam).